Call UsReport fraud or suspicious activity

 - Monitor your account online at least once a week or more frequently and review your account details and transaction history for suspicious activity.

 - Sign up for online statements and shut off paper statements.

-- Set up Account Alerts - Sign up to receive alert messages via Online Banking, your email account or via SMS text.
-Simply login to our online banking account and go your Account Alerts page to set up your alert preferences.
+- Set up Account Alerts - Sign up to receive alert messages via Online Banking, on your email account or via SMS text.
+When you sign up for Account Alerts via SMS, you will also receive SMS text Fraud Alerts for your Debit Card on your mobile phone.
+Simply log in to your Online Banking account and go to your Account Alerts page to set up your alert preferences for your mobile phone.

 - Review your account statements carefully and report any unauthorized charges immediately.

 - Do not write or print your Social Security number or your driver's license number on checks.